midcodegabby/ARM_TSL2591/README.md

 - Enabling and using the FPU in ARM Cortex-M4 microcontrollers
 - Debugging I2C via Logic Analyzer

-Status:
+Status (10/21/2024):
 - In-Progress
 - Operational
-- Accuracy is low (30% to 50% off compared to Photone iPhone app measurements)
+- Accuracy has been increased in Low gain mode by multiplying LUX readings over 650 by a factor of 1.6 and LUX readings under 300 by a factor of 0.8.
+Accuraccy is now around 90-95% of the values from the Photone iPhone app (LUX meter app).
+This calibration was also done using the Photone app.

 Next steps:
-- Function to change gain and integration time
 - Switch from ~5s busy loop polling to interrupt polling
-- Improve accuracy using different gains and integration times

 Possible future implementations:
 - Function to reset I2C bus from a deadlocked state